restic/rest-server/.github/ISSUE_TEMPLATE/FEATURE.md

 -->

-Output of `rest-server --version`, if using docker, `docker images restic/rest-server -q`
+Output of `rest-server --version` <!-- If using docker, output of `docker images restic/rest-server -q` -->
 ---------------------------------

 <!--